 - Not wanting to video call or meet in person.
 This person could make many excuses for not wanting to make an active video call, or always break away from any plans that would show the person’s identity.
 The scammer may only send a few images – it is important to do a reverse image search on these to see if their images are “stock images” or of another person.
 If they are, it is highly likely this is a fake person and is used for scamming purposes.

-What to do if this happens to you or someone you know?
+What to do if a Romance Scam happens to you or someone you know?

 Romance scams are, in some ways, similar to what we call ‘sextortion’ or ‘webcam blackmail.’
 Although these types of online crimes occur much quicker, and the build-up of the long-term relationship does not happen, the advice for dealing with the blackmail threats is the same; you can find our advice page, which explains this in more detail here.